ehren123/CubeConvergence/README.md

 # CubeConvergence
 My rubiks cube nightmare.

-Never try to model the rubicks cube, is the advice I wish I had when I started this rabit hole...
+Never try to model the rubicks cube, is the advice I wish I had when I started this rabbit hole...

 This is my attempt at modeling a rubicks cube.